How to Control the Nation: Broadcast and reception

 The programme was first broadcast on Channel 4 on 18 September 2009 at 9 pm, and later made available on the channel's catch-up service, 4oD; it ran for one hour, including three advertising breaks.
 It was watched by 3.1 million people, a 12.8% share, with an additional 600,000 people watching on the timeshift channel, Channel 4 +1.
 "How to Control the Nation" attained the second-highest viewing figures of the night on British terrestrial television, but was beat by BBC One's Strictly Come Dancing.
 The first episode of Peep Show's sixth series was broadcast immediately following the special.

 Heidi Stephens of The Guardian called the show "really interesting", but said that its ending was "somewhat underwhelming"; she commented on the programme's competition with Strictly Come Dancing and speculated that Brown's instructions beforehand were more important than the film itself.

 Channel 4 stated that over 50,000 calls were received within three minutes of the film being shown.
 Numerous people who were stuck recorded their reactions and posted them online: Derren Brown mentioned them on his blog and posted viewer Vicky Green's video of her struggling to stand up.
-Some viewers reported being immobilised for extended periods of time following the broadcast:
+Some viewers reported being immobilised for extended periods of time following the broadcast.
+Ofcom, the UK's broadcasting regulator, received five complaints about the episode, though they said the programme was not in breach of their regulations.